yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Location-intro.md

 ### **Location structure and hierarchy**
 The goal for regional sharing of locations is not necessarily to build a detailed model of the real-world, but rather to provide a simple representation which is easy for Data Consumers to interpret and display.
 The purpose is to understand where a patient has been, give some insight into the type of services typically provided at that location, and provide contact details if further follow up is desired.

-***Therefore a simple 3-level model of site -> ward -> room is proposed as adequate for most purposes***
+***Therefore a 4-level model of site -> buillding -> ward -> room is proposed***

- All Data Providers must populate reference data for their own site(s) and, where relevant, wards:
+ All Data Providers must populate reference data for their own site(s) and, where relevant, buldings and wards:
  - Room-level detail may optionally be added if relevant (unlikely to be necessary for historical understanding, but may be relevant to inform attendance at future appointments)
  - Additional detail such as "bed" level of location detail is optional, may be onerous to keep up-to-date, and is not necessary for currently known regional sharing use-cases

- Social Care has a slightly different set of considerations:
+ When describing locations other than hospitals then there are a slightly different set of considerations:
-  - It is rare to find a location as large and complex as a hospital, therefore the "site" level of detail will usually be sufficient
+  - It is rare to find a location as large and complex as a hospital, therefore the "site" level of detail will often be sufficient
-  - Ward and Room-level detail may optionally be added only if relevant.
+  - Building, ward and Room-level detail may optionally be added only if relevant.
 (The phrase "ward" may be interpreted broadly as a "section of a facility" - for example a section of a care home, and not necessarily an actual hospital "ward").
-  -  More activity is likely to occur outside of institutions - for example in the persons's home (typically modelled as a location Contained Resource)
+  - In non-acute settings activity is more likely to occur outside of institutions - for example in the persons' home (typically modelled as a location Contained Resource)

 A particular issue is making it easy and efficient for Data Consumers to understand the hierarchy.
  - The location "name" is used in references, and this needs to be usable standalone - without the need for Data Consumers to make multiple additional queries to follow a tree, just to meaningfully display where the patient is.

  - In practice this means:

    ***The location name must incorporate the hierarchy.
-For example "York Hospital: Ward 27: Room 4"***
+For example "York Hospital: Jubilee Building: Ward 27: Room 4"***

  - *(In contrast just naming the location "Room 4" is meaningless to a consumer without further queries to follow the references, trace the tree, and assemble these details for themselves every time)*